astronomer/docs/learn/airflow-opensearch.md

 2. In the Airflow UI, run the `search_hamilton` DAG by clicking the play button.
 By default the DAG will search the lyrics for the word `write`, you can adjust the keyword by changing the `KEYWORD_TO_SEARCH` variable in the DAG file.

-3. View your book suggestion in the task logs of the `print_query_result` task:
+3. View your song results in the task logs of the `print_query_result` task:

     ```text
     [2023-11-22, 14:01:58 UTC] {logging_mixin.py:154} INFO -